ctjacobs/pyqso/docs/source/introduction.rst

 Licensing
 ---------

 PyQSO is free software, released under the `GNU General Public License <http://www.gnu.org/licenses/gpl-3.0.en.html>`_.
 Please see the file called ``COPYING`` for more information.
+A copyright year range of the form YYYY-ZZZZ specifies every single year from YYYY to ZZZZ inclusive (for example, 2012-2016 means 2012, 2013, 2014, 2015, 2016).

 Contact
 -------